 When multiple people are involved, gaps appear.
 Someone gives a dose and forgets to tell anyone.
 Someone else comes by and gives it again.
 Or nobody gave it because everyone assumed someone else had.
 Neither outcome is acceptable with medications that require consistent dosing.

 The fix is a shared system that everyone can see in real time.
 A paper chart on the refrigerator is better than nothing, but it only works if everyone is physically present to check it and update it.
 A shared digital log is far more effective.
-The same coordination problem shows up whenever more than one person shares caregiving duties, including tracking children's fever medicine across two parents through a long night.
+The same coordination problem shows up whenever more than one person shares caregiving duties, including tracking children's fever medicine across two parents through a long night or multiple adult children sharing a parent's daily care.

 What to look for in a tracking system